MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings: Conclusion

 \section{Conclusion}

-Recent KGE models tend to apply high-dimensional embedding vectors to improve performance.
-They are hardly applied in practical applications due to heavy training cost and memory storage.
-In this paper, we theoretical analyze the relationship between the embedding dimension and the KG scale, and prove that low-dimensional vector space has the capability of representing normal-size KGs.
-Then, we propose a novel multi-teacher knowledge distillation framework for knowledge graph embeddings, named MulDE.
-Utilizing multiple hyperbolic KGE models as teachers, we present a novel iterative distillation strategy to extract high-accuracy knowledge for low-dimensional student adaptively.
-The experimental results show that the RotH model distilled by MulDE outperforms SotA low-dimensional models on two commonly-used datasets.
-Compared with general single-teacher KD methods, MulDE is able to accelerate student training speed.
+Recent knowledge graph embedding (KGE) models tend to apply high-dimensional embedding vectors to improve their performance.
+These models can be hardly applied in practical knowledge graphs (KGs) due to large training costs and storage space.
+In this paper, we propose MulDE, a novel multi-teacher knowledge distillation framework for knowledge graph embeddings.
+By integrating multiple hyperbolic KGE models as teachers, we present a novel iterative distillation strategy to extract high-accuracy knowledge and train low-dimensional students adaptively.
+The experimental results show that the low-dimensional models distilled by MulDE outperform the state-of-the-art models on two widely used datasets.
+Compared with general single-teacher knowledge distillation methods, MulDE can accelerate student training speed.

-These positive results encourage us to explore the following further research activities in the future: \begin{itemize} \item Based on the Theorem 1, we will further research the lower bound of embedding dimension in both Euclidean and hyperbolic space, and explore the influence of different relation transformations.
+These positive results encourage us to explore the following further research activities in the future: \begin{itemize} \item We will further research the relationship between embedding dimensions and the KG scale, and explore the influence of different relation transformations.

-\item To improve the knowledge quality from teachers, we will further improve the knowledge integration in the Senior component, and achieve higher-accuracy soft labels in low dimensions.
+\item To take advantages of multiple teachers, we will further improve the knowledge integration in the Senior component, and achieve higher-accuracy soft labels in the low dimensional models.

-\item Regarding the choice of multiple teachers, we will deeply analyze the reason for the increased accuracy of the ensemble.
-We will discover new teacher combinations by importing other relation transformations. \end{itemize}
+\item Regarding the choice of multiple teachers, we will further analyze the effectiveness of the ensemble.
+In particular, we will investigate new teacher combinations by considering emerging relation transformations. \end{itemize}